mandober/debrief.haskell/modules/Data/List/Data.List_Purpose.md

 # Data.List

-`Data.List` functions arranged by the similarity of their functionality.
+`Data.List` functions arranged by the similarity of functionality.

 Ops
 * Insertion